 Bioavailability is a term used to describe the ability of a nutrient to be absorbed by a living organism.
 The term bioavailability is commonly used to indicate the quality of a macronutrient.

 Meat often has a higher biological value than most grains, furthering the argument that dogs are carnivorous in nature.

 For example, eggs have a very high biological value, meaning that they are easy to digest and the nutrients and benefits of eggs are easily absorbed and utilized by the body.
-Many high-quality diets use multiple proteins, including eggs, to offer a wide variety of nutrients.

 4 Types of Carbohydrates